 Any modern building made in the last 100 years is made of the same materials as all others.
 The components of glass, steel and concrete have not changed.
 Only the structures themselves vary according to the design of the architects.
 This can be said of Martial Arts as well.
 What makes this Art unique is not the components but the structure.
 Each unit of training can stand alone as its own self-defence system

 Wind: Regardless of the emphasis of a Martial Art the practitioner must know how to strike effectively from both sides and any angle.
 This is the foundation of Mulan technique on which all higher levels will rest upon.
 This phase of training usually requires a full year of practice for dedicated students.
 Along with striking students learn the art of deflection.
-There is no blocking in Mulan Fa.
+There is no blocking in Hua Mulan Chuan.
 As it has been said in the Classics, "a force of a few ounces can deflect a ton".
-Immediately when a student enters training she learns self-defence applications also.
+Immediately when a student enters training she learns self-defense applications also.

 Water: In this phase of training students refine their striking techniques and footwork for evasion and learn acupressure points for combat and health.
 The same techniques of deflection learned in the wind element become a gate to evade and expose your opponents weakest points.
 Students traditionally learn all 108 points which in combat are divided into lethal, paralyzing and pain producing points.
 These same points are used in Chinese Medicine to heal and cure injuries and disease and these application are taught to students also.